Skip to content

 Learn about croup

 Croup is a common childhood illness that is a result of an upper airway infection.
 The trachea is the main airway through which we breathe.
-When a child has croup, the infection affects the trachea and vocal cords.
+When a child has croup, the infection narrows a portion of the airway called the subglottic airway, a portion of the larynx immediately below the vocal folds.
 Croup is common in young children.
 Young children between the ages of 3 months to 3 years are typically affected by croup.
 Cases of croup usually involve children and are uncommon after the age of 6 years old.

 Croup can affect a child's breathing resulting in a distinct, barky cough.
 Viral croup is the most common type and is characterized by recognizable noisy breathing.
 In most children, croup goes away on its own, but some children with croup will need to visit a doctor.
 Croup is slightly more prevalent among boys than girls.